 - Nonfunctional blower: A bad motor or unbalanced fan may prevent airflow over the evaporator coil.

-If your AC freezes up, call on the NATE-certified professionals at Climate Control Service Experts to take care of the trouble.
+If your AC freezes up, call on the ACE-certified professionals at Climate Control Service Experts to take care of the trouble.
 We have years of experience helping homeowners troubleshoot their air conditioners, and we’re confident we can get things operating again in no time.
 Contact us at 251-202-7503 to book air conditioning repair in Mobile with us now.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.